Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 But reviews and complaints about medications, including Xcopri, may not be as reliable as other types of consumer reviews.
 This is because every person’s body responds differently to medications.
 You can’t reliably predict how your body will react to a treatment based on someone else’s experience.

 To help you decide whether Xcopri is a good treatment choice for you, talk with your doctor or pharmacist.
 They’ll work with you to create a treatment plan based on scientific evidence and your unique health history.

 Are there coupons available to help me pay for Xcopri?

-SK Biopharmaceuticals and SK Life Science, Xcopri’s manufacturer, offers a free trial coupon.
+Xcopri’s manufacturer offers a free trial coupon.
 You can download it and give it to your pharmacist.
 To use this coupon, you’ll also need a prescription for Xcopri from your doctor.

-For potential ways to save money on continued use of the drug, see the “Xcopri cost” section above for available resources.
+For potential ways to save money during continued treatment with the drug, see the “Xcopri cost” section above for available resources.

 Can Xcopri make me feel ‘high’?